veryfancypants/hs2_blender_export/README.md

 This is the expected outcome if the script is unable to figure out how to excise the "original" body part.
 In particular, this is expected to happen if "HighPoly" uncensor is in use.
 Manually cut out the duplicate mesh and sew on the remaining copy.

+* Clothing items which are semi-transparent in-game appear opaque in Blender:

+Switch the material of the clothing item from 'Alpha Clip' to 'Alpha Blend'.

 ### TUNING

 To pose or reshape the character, go to "pose mode" on the armature, select layers, then select bones and rotate them with the mouse (click 'r' to go into rotation mode) or directly from the item transform window (top right corner of the 3D view panel).